oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-MDAnalysis is an object-oriented Python library to analyze trajectories from molecular dynamics (MD) simulations in many popular formats.
+MDAnalysis is an object-oriented Python library to analyze trajectories from molecular dynamics (MD)simulations in many popular formats.

-**URL**
+**More Information**

 https://www.mdanalysis.org/